eryk260/2sixty/adr/adr-xxxx-paas-authnz.md

 This sort of setup will allow a high level of composability and granular control over who and what can access our services.

-#### Service to service communication

-Each service with its corresponding "Client" has a service account attached to it.
-These can be assigned roles or permissions, and will allow us to control which services access other services if needed.
-Access tokens outside of the context of a user can be acquired using the Client Credentials grant type.
+##### Nomenclature

+From this point on we will refer to Keycloak "Roles" as Permissions, and Keycloak "Composite Roles" as Roles.

+Permissions should be named in the following way:

+> service.resource.action

+Roles should be names in the following way:

+> roles/serivce.role

+The roles prefix allows us to identify the difference between permissions and roles in Keycloak.

 #### Authorization enforcement

 Given the above has been setup, we can enforce different policies at the request entry to the service.
 With OPA this is written using a language called rego.
 As a simple example, we have a Hello World service running, we wish to restrict access to only a few users.
-First we create a role, lets call it _helloworld.usage_.
-Second we create a composite role _roles/helloworld.user_ and assign the role to the composite role.
+First we create a permission, lets call it _helloworld.greeter.get.
+Second we create a role \_roles/helloworld.user_ and assign the permission to the role.
 Now we assign the users who need access to that role in Keycloak.
 Finally we write some policy to enforce this, without having to make any code changes to the actual Hello World service.

 ```